Some people struggle with being by themselves all the time. This post will explain why and how to stay happy alone.

 The terms society and family aren’t created from solitary living.
 Socialize often and do what you love often.
 All you need is a balance.

 People Who Feel They Are in a Wrong Place

 I used to care about how people perceived me too.
 I used to feel lonely.
-Being alone while your friends are going to parties, having fun with the opposite sex, and getting attention could make you feel like an outcast.
+Being alone while your friends are going to parties, having fun with their sexual partners, and getting attention could make you feel like an outcast.

 Yeah, in some situations.

-It doesn’t make a better or wiser.
+It doesn’t make me better or wiser.
 My plans just didn’t look like theirs.

 Maybe you are in a place where you feel people don’t understand you.
 It is normal to want to seclude yourself, to take yourself out of every other person’s business.